LTangData/Illegal-Fishing-Classification/README.md

 * Deploy the trained model on a live server and integrate it into a web application
 * Finish by monitoring the model in production and iterating

+## Expected Output
+Deployed model running in a live server and used within a web service or mobile application to predict illegal fishing in real time.

 ## Project Organization

 ```